vkrasnov/h2-compression-dictionaries/draft-vkrasnov-h2-compression-dictionaries.md

 The SET_DICTIONARY frame can be sent from the server to the client, on any client initiated stream in the open or half-closed (remote) states.
-The SET_DICTIONARY frame MUST preceed any DATA frames on that stream.
+The SET_DICTIONARY frame MUST preced any DATA frames on that stream.
 The SET_DICTIONARY frame SHOULD be followed by sufficient DATA frames to fill Size octets after decompression, even if an RST frame was received for that stream.
 If not enough DATA was sent, the Dictionary for the given ID is considered uninitialized.